kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### How can I compile and install a module that is excluded by default?

-:page_with_curl: Add it to the variable 'include_modules' to the command 'make cfg'.
+📃 Add it to the variable 'include_modules' to the command 'make cfg'.
 For example, compiling and installing the modules app_lua and db_mysql:

     make FLAVOUR=kamailio include_modules="app_lua db_mysql" cfg